wperels/Drupal885_custom_modules/README.md

 ## Probe Event Subscriber module

-###### This module also shows the use of an event subscriber.
+###### This module shows the use of an event subscriber.
 Register a listener and an event subscriber with a service tag in the services.yml.
 Provide a list of subscribed events along with callback functions for each.
 Log a message in response to the event using a service from the container.
 Create a custom form, fetch the event dispatch service from the container to trigger an event.
 Insatiate a custom class that wraps the Event object.
 Register an event subscriber with custom logic to determine which message appears on the page.

 ## Probe Orbit module